niyonkuruelisa/clipforge/README.md

 **A Modern, Lightweight Clipboard Manager.**

-ClipForge is a clipboard manager built for speed and efficiency.
+I built ClipForge because I wanted a clipboard manager that focuses on speed and efficiency.
 It runs in the background, capturing everything you copy, and gives you instant access to your history with a simple shortcut.
-Built with **Tauri v2** and **Angular 20**.
+I built it using **Tauri v2** and **Angular 20**.

-> **Note:** This project is still in active development.
-You might encounter errors or bugs.
-It is currently being developed and tested on **Ubuntu 25.04**, so that is the primary target platform for now.
+> **Note:** I am still actively developing this project, so you might encounter errors or bugs.
+I'm currently using **Ubuntu 25.04**, so that is the platform I'm targeting and testing on for now.

 ---

-## Why ClipForge?
+## Why I Built ClipForge

-ClipForge is designed to be fast, minimal, and keyboard-centric.
+I designed ClipForge to be fast, minimal, and keyboard-centric.

 ### Key Features